Neutral / cushion / high arch

 The Thermoplastic Polyurethane (TPU) outsole is light in weight, resistant to abrasion and has excellent traction.
 It ensures maximum protection underfoot and at the same time lets the user feel the natural ground underneath.

-Unlike a traditional midsole, the shoe utilizes the inner side of the Thermoplastic Polyurethane (TPU) as its underfoot platform.
+Unlike a traditional midsole, this Vivobarefoot running shoe utilizes the inner side of the Thermoplastic Polyurethane (TPU) as its underfoot platform.
 It Is thin and flexible, qualities that are actually important for those who like to experience a near-barefoot performance.

 The upper unit of the Vivobarefoot Primus Lite utilizes a Breathable Mesh in order to maintain a well-ventilated in-shoe feel for the wearer.
 The open construction of this material allows environmental air to pass through it, enabling maximum ventilation inside the footwear.
 At the same time, it wraps itself around the user’s foot, offering a snug and secure fit.